appsquickly/typhoon/README.md

 # Open Source Sample Applications

 * Try the official <a href="https://github.com/typhoon-framework/Typhoon-Swift-Example">Swift Sample Application</a> or the <a href="https://github.com/typhoon-framework/Typhoon-example">Objective-C Sample Application</a>.
-* A nice sample that shows how to <a href="https://github.com/typhoon-framework/Typhoon-CoreData-RAC-Example">set up Typhoon with Core Data and Reactive Cocoa</a>.
+* This sample shows how to <a href="https://github.com/typhoon-framework/Typhoon-CoreData-RAC-Example">set up Typhoon with Storyboards, Core Data and Reactive Cocoa</a>.
 * <a href="https://github.com/JeffBNimble/LoLBookOfChampions-ios">Here's a really fun sample</a> that was created by <a href="https://github.com/JeffBNimble">Jeff Roberts</a> of <a href="http://www.nimblenogginsoftware.com/">Nimble Noggin Software</a>.
 It was used to teach Typhoon to the good folks at <a href="http://www.riotgames.com/">Riot Games</a>, where he consults.

 *Have a Typhoon example app that you'd like to share?
 Great!
 Get in touch with us :)*